albertogasparin/react-magnetic-di/README.md

   plugins: [
     // ... other plugins
     ['react-magnetic-di/babel-plugin', {
       // List of paths to ignore for auto injection.
-Recommended for mocks/tests
+Recommended for mocks/tests/storybooks
       exclude: ['mocks', /test\.tsx?/],
       // List of Babel or Node environment names where the plugin should be enabled
       enabledEnvs: ['development', 'test'],
+      // Mock injectables imports to improve test performance
+      // Currently supports only jest
+      mockModules: 'jest',
+      // Automatically mock injectables imports (needs mockModules set)
+      // For instance mock all injectables imports that are 1st party @app/foo
+      defaultMockedModules: ['@app/'],
     }],
   ],
 ```